jjkaate-io/B/README.md

 If you wish to reference this work, please cite it as:

-> Author Name, *Ontology of Coherent States: Limit of Distinguishability and the Structure of Physical Reality*, v1.0, YYYY.
+> Alexander Shurlygin, *Ontology of Coherent States: Limit of Distinguishability and the Structure of Physical Reality*, v1.0, 2025.

 A permanent link to this repository may be used as a reference anchor.